ERNICommunity/LintillaDancer/README.md

 * Get familiar with the challanges of Android sensor information (Singularities, orientation switch, zero-crossings, interference,...)
 * Learn how to use Android speech recognition
 * Experiment with gestures in Android

+What you need to work on the project:

+* Be a little familiar with Android and Java
+* Have Android Studio running (we don't want to loose to much time setting up things)
+* Have an Android device at hand that can be used for debugging (Testing orientation sensors on an emulator isn't that much fun)